Richard-luyt/Richard-luyt/README.md

 ## Hello, I'm YETIAN (Richard) LU 😄

 ## About me 📌
-* currently a high school student at Wuhan Britain-China School
+* currently at Uwaterloo CS Coop
-* interested in software engineering, hardware engineering and machine learning
+* interested in software engineering and machine learning

 <!---
 Richard-luyt/Richard-luyt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.